axone-protocol/docs/docs/nodes/kms_ledger.md

 ...
 ```

 Let's assume that you have set up your validator account and called it `kmsval`.
-You can tell evmosd the key that we've got in the previous section.
+You can tell okp4d the key that we've got in the previous section.

 ```bash
 okp4d gentx --name kmsval --pubkey <pub_key>